dpinney/coopforecast/forecast_app/static/instructions.md

 ## Historical Weather Data

 In order to ensure that the weather data can be properly collected, please first import load data for new dates before importing weather data.
-Weather data can be upload as a CSV or given a zipcode, a user can automatically collect temperature data.
+Weather data can be upload as a CSV.
 Similar to load data, ensuring the quality of weather data is very important, especially if it was collected automatically.
 Fill any zeros or empty values with best-guesses.
 A single approximate data point will not hurt the model, but a collection of absolutely wrong values could seriously hurt accuracy.

 Two columns are expected: `timestamp` and `tempc`.
 The model and API expect users to input Celcius.
 Please use [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) formatting (`YYYY-MM-DD HH:00`).
 New timestamps will be added and timestamps with existing values will be overwritten.